Direcub/MTG-deck-builder-image/README.md

-Your README is clear, concise, and covers the essentials!
-For a hiring manager, a little extra polish and formatting will make it even more professional and inviting.
-Here are some suggestions:

----

 # MTG Deck Builder

 This app is the culmination of my study on [Boot.dev](https://boot.dev).
 For my final project, I decided to merge two passions: **Magic: The Gathering** and **coding**.
 I wrote this to demonstrate proficiency in setting up backend servers and working with frontend data transfer.